NLeSC/DiVE/README.md

 		"NamesOfProperties":["name1", "name2", ..., "name_n"]

-Optionally, if data has properties, the dictionary should also contain an entry

-		"NamesOfProperties":["name1", "name2", ..., "name_n"]

 Optionally, if images are associated to the nodes, the node image can be displayed in a pop-up when hovering over the node.
 If the datafile starts with `namedataset_` then the folder with images should be `images_namedataset` in folder `data`.